jacciz/wisdotcrashdatabase/README.md

 wisdotcrashdatabase makes data pulls and data analysis much easier inside an R environment.
-To set up an R environment, you must convert the entire database into CSVs.
+To set up an R environment, you must convert the entire database into FST format.
 I wrote automated scripts for these.
 Haven package is an option, but formatting of the labels was an issue.
-This package has functions to get certain crash flags, relabel by age or injury type for easier grouping.
+This package can gather crash flags, relabel by age or injury type for easier grouping, and can lookup county/municiaplity codes.

 ## Installation